k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The TDM shared functions are saved in the **TDM** [Logic file](/articles/04_fabric_studio/09_logic_files_and_categories.md).

 Import the TDM shared functions into your project.
-Note that as the TDM category contains the product's functions, it is recommended to add the project's shared functions to a separate category (Logic file) in order to simplify the TDM version upgrading.
+Note that since the TDM category contains the product's functions, it is recommended to add the project's shared functions to a separate category (Logic file) in order to simplify the TDM version upgrade process.

-## TDM Library - MTables
+## TDM Library — MTables

-TDM V8.1 replaces the previous TDM translation with [MTables](/articles/09_translations/06_mtables_overview.md) to support the development of the TDM on both Fabric Studios: Desktop-Studio and Web-Studio.
+In TDM V8.1, the previous TDM translation has been replaced with [MTables](/articles/09_translations/06_mtables_overview.md) to support development on both Fabric Studios: Desktop-Studio and Web-Studio.

 The following MTables have been added to the **References** in the TDM library.
 Note that you **must deploy the Reference to Fabric** after updating the MTables: